brentgroves/repsys/development/status/weekly/email_current_status.md

 # Status

-Good morning dear ones,
+Good afternoon dear ones,
-I hope you and your loved ones are enjoying this beautiful spring weather and are doing OK!
+I hope you are all doing well on this beautiful day!
 As always please feel free to call me at home or work about anything you like!

 Sincerely yours,
 Brent G.